MaureenHubka/kickstarter-analysis/README.md

 # Kickstarting with Excel

 ## Overview of Project
 Louise is planning to launch a play called Fever.
-She is close to her fundraising goal and would like statistical information on to see the affect of launch dates and goal rates for other plays available in a date set.
+She is close to her fundraising goal and would like statistical information
+to see the affect of launch dates and other plays available in a date set.
 The project will use excel tools to trend success and failures of theater projects based on launch dates and fundraising goals.

 ### Purpose